LastProject-ESIEE/OCPPConfigurationServer/doc/serverChargepointCommunicationDoc.md

 ## Overview

 This document is about the process and the description of the server to charge points and charge points to server.
-The process will be explained with examples and according to the OCPP protocol (1.6).
+The processes will be explained with examples and according to the OCPP protocol (1.6).

+This application is ready to accept other OCPP version such as 2.0.1.

 ## Warning